metabase/metabase/docs/permissions/notifications.md

 ### Sandboxed accounts notification permissions

-Same as everyone, but with a special case: **people in sandboxed groups will only see themselves in the list of recipients** when creating an alert or subscription.
+Same as everyone in the All users group, but with a special case: **people in sandboxed groups will only see themselves in the list of recipients** when creating an alert or subscription.

 ### Administrators group notification permissions